sprat-kv/real-time-finance-tracker/README.md

-# Real-Time Expense Tracker
+# LedgerIt - Real-Time Expense Tracker

-## Team Information
-- **Team Members:**
-  - Sai Krishna Sriram, MS in Data Science, University of Colordo Boulder
-  - Sai Pratheek KVDSNK, MS in Data Science, University of Colordo Boulder

----

 ## Project Overview
-This Real-Time Expense Tracker is a cloud-native application that allows users to:
+This LedgerIt is a cloud-native application that allows users to:
 - Monitor and manage their expenses effectively.
 - Visualize expense trends and category-wise comparisons through an interactive dashboard.
 - Upload important receipts securely to prevent misplacement.